-- a Unless the council determines otherwise, a committee may appoint a subcommittee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the council. - C Unless the council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - d The council may appoint standing committees (for Okehampton Town Council these are Parks, Policy & Resources, Planning and Property as at January 2015) or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of full council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c) above, appoint and determine the terms of office of members of such a committee; - v. shall, after it has appointed the members of a standing committee, permit the standing committee or committee to appoint its own chairman and vice chairman at the Annual General Meeting (Mayor Choosing) of the council. - vi. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - vii. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - viii. may dissolve a committee. - ix.
-The Mayor shall be a member of all committees and standing committees and have full voting rights except in the nomination and voting for appointment of committee chairman and vice chairman. - x.
-A standing committee chairman shall be a member of all other standing committees and have full voting rights except in the nomination and voting for appointment of committee chairman and vice chairman.
-If a standing committee chairman was unable to attend a meeting of another standing committee, then his vice chairman may attend in his place with full voting rights.
-Any Member shall be entitled to attend and speak, but not vote at any meeting of the standing committee of which he is not a Member. - xi.
-The standing orders in Section 3, paragraphs a z inclusive apply equally to a standing committee of Okehampton Town Council as to a council meeting.
+- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - C Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - d The Council may appoint standing committees (for Okehampton Town Council these are Parks, Policy & Resources, Planning and Property as at September 2018) or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. shall, after it has appointed the members of a standing committee, permit the standing committee or committee to appoint its own chairman and vice-chairman at the Annual Meeting (Mayor Choosing) of the council.

+- vi. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three: - vii. shall determine if the public may participate at a meeting of a committee; - viii. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - ix. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - x. may dissolve a committee or a sub-committee.